 Roth Conversions : These can be strategically used to manage taxes for inherited IRAs.

-In 2024, Carter's individuals approaching retirement age should be particularly aware of the Medicare Advantage Disenrollment Period (MADP), which runs from January 1 to February 14 annually.
+As you approach retirement age, Carter's employees should be particularly aware of the Medicare Advantage Disenrollment Period (MADP), which runs from January 1 to February 14 annually.
 During this window, those enrolled in a Medicare Advantage plan can switch back to Original Medicare, a crucial consideration for retirees or those nearing retirement.
 This option is particularly relevant for individuals who may have initially chosen a Medicare Advantage plan but later realized that their preferred healthcare providers or services were not covered.
-According to a report by the Kaiser Family Foundation, as of 2021, 42% of Medicare beneficiaries are enrolled in Medicare Advantage plans, emphasizing the significance of this disenrollment period for a substantial portion of retirees (Kaiser Family Foundation, 2021).
+According to KFF, 54% of Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2026 -- up from 42% just four years prior -- underscoring the significance of this disenrollment period for a growing majority of retirees (KFF, 2025).

 What type of retirement savings plan does Carter's offer to its employees?